 Helping clients deal with the consequences of DUI

 Driving under the influence is a major crime that carries serious penalties.
 But even after the fines are paid and the sentence is served, the ramifications can continue for years.
 An alcohol-restricted driver in Utah is subject to supervision and numerous requirements, and violating these requirements can start the criminal process anew.
-At Intermountain Legal, we help clients deal with the lingering consequences of DUI, including issues related to no-alcohol conditional licenses.
+At Intermountain Legal, we help clients deal with the lingering consequences of DUI, including Alcohol Restricted Driver issues.

-Section 41-6a-502 of the Utah Code provides that drivers previously convicted of DUI be issued no-alcohol conditional licenses following completion of any license suspension.
-As with drivers under the age of 21, it is a crime for a Utah alcohol-restricted driver to operate a motor vehicle with any measurable level of alcohol in his or her system.
-For first-time offenders, a conditional license remains in effect for two years.
-For repeat offenders, a conditional license remains in effect for six years.
+Utah Law prohibits drivers previously convicted of DUI from driving with any alcohol in their body.
+As with drivers under the age of 21, it is a crime for a Utah alcohol restricted driver to operate a motor vehicle with any measurable level of alcohol in his or her system.
+For first-time offenders, the restriction remains in effect for two years.
+For repeat offenders, the restriction remains in effect for six years.
 This period does not begin to run until after applicable license suspensions have expired.
 Violating the restrictions of a conditional license is a Class B misdemeanor — the same level of crime as a first-time DUI.
-Even when your time as an ignition interlock restricted driver is up, you may still be limited to an alcohol-restricted license.
+Even when your time as an ignition interlock restricted driver is up, you may still be an alcohol restricted driver.

 Issues in restricted driver cases